The Bunny Game: Plot

-Eventually, the back door of the truck is left open, and Bunny escapes.
-She runs through the desert naked, crying and laughing.
-However, Hog catches her and places her on a crucifix.
-He tells her that she is going to draw straws.
-If she draws the long one, she wins the game.
-If she draws the short one, he wins.
-She draws what appears to be the long one (we never see the full length of the other).
-She is then shown being carried over Hog's back.
-She is then loaded, unconscious or dead, into the back of a windowless van by a figure in white, leaving her fate unknown.
+When the rear door of the truck is later left open, Bunny escapes.
+She runs naked through the desert, crying and laughing, but Hog catches her.
+He places her on a crucifix and tells her that they will draw straws.
+If Bunny draws the long straw, she wins; if she draws the short one, Hog wins.
+Bunny draws what appears to be the longer straw, although the full length of the other straw is not shown.